 19 ► 90% of the maltese people are practicing catholics.
 Therefore, you will find hundreds of churches to visit… But try to wear a decent outfit (with your shoulders covered) if you don’t want to be asked to leave.

-20 ► And finally, you might very well be enchanted by the maltese archipelago, the beauty of its landscapes, the kindness of its people, the mildness of the weather… I’ve talked about my thoughts as an expatriate in a previous post.
+20 ► And finally, you might very well be enchanted by the maltese archipelago, the beauty of its landscapes, the kindness of its people, the mildness of the weather… I’ve talked about how it feels to live on a tiny island in a previous post.

 More information about Malta and Gozo ?

 If you are looking for other information about Malta and Gozo, you may find what you need in the “Malta & Gozo” section situated in the menu at the top of this page.
-You can check my posts about things to do in Malta and things to do in Gozo.
-If you don’t find what you’re looking for, don’t hesitate to ask for my help in the comment section, I will certainly be able to inform you.
+More simple, you can read my F.A.Q. post about the maltese archipelago to see the questions I get asked the most.